neurobin/MT7630E/README.md

 ./install
 ```

-If you don't uninstall and clean, you will problems like this:
+If you don't uninstall and clean, you will face problems like this:
 ```
 modprobe: ERROR: could not insert 'mt7630e': Exec format error
 modprobe: ERROR: could not insert 'mt76xx': Exec format error
 ```

-3.2 DKMS
+###3.2 DKMS
 -------
 If you install with dkms then you won't need to uninstall/install for minor kernel updates.
-Major kernel updates may still need uninstall/install though.
+Major kernel updates may still need update/uninstall/install though.

 Source:
 -------